bolthur/kernel/.github/CONTRIBUTING.md

 - `master` - Make your change at the `master` branch in case that it is an *urgent* hotfix
 - `develop` - Make your change at the `develop` branch, when it's a *non-urgent* bugfix or feature.

 The change should be made directly to the correct branch within your fork or to a branch branched from the correct branch listed above.
+Also ensure, that there is an issue existing for the change you want to submit.

 ### Testing Your change